I oversimplify and say I don’t like people, when what I actually dislike are the surface-level interactions of most social gatherings.

 Sometimes You Have to Go Out to Appreciate Staying In

-The reward of staying in is so much sweeter when it’s saved as its own unique event to look forward to.
-Whereas, staying home with a book feels a whole lot less special when you are doing it for the tenth night in a row.
+The reward of staying in is so much sweeter when it’s saved as its own unique event to look forward to — whereas staying home with a book feels a whole lot less special when you’re doing it for the tenth night in a row.
 Sometimes you have to go out to fully appreciate staying in, and vice versa.

-For Introverts, Socializing Isn’t Just a Way to Pass the Time
+For the Introvert, Socializing Isn’t Just a Way to Pass the Time

 I’m aware of just how ridiculous my socializing philosophy will sound to extroverts.
 To them, socializing itself is the end goal.
 My extroverted friends are always looking for something to do on the weekend, during the holidays, and even on work nights.
 They pursue socializing for the in-the-moment excitement that it brings.
 For me, attempting to socialize is a long-term goal, one that I carefully craft and balance so I don’t get mentally or emotionally overwhelmed.

 “Going out” is rarely exciting for me in the moment.
 But I always have hope when attending a party or trying a new networking event that I’ll make a friend who is also dying for a quiet cup of coffee while chatting about life, or who wants to take a trip to the beach just so we can lay side by side and read in complete silence.